EA response to ‘Battlefront II’ complaint is the most downvoted comment in Reddit history

 At the time of writing, the posting had a total score (upvotes minus downvotes) of over -394,000.
 For perspective, the second-most downvoted post had a score of -24,333.
 In 2015, Reddit detailed that they were receiving about 2 million comments per day on average, and given how awful so many of them are, this is undoubtedly a major feat.

-This post is almost certainly getting downvoted en masse at the current rate thanks to a bot network, but the post has been gaining a lot of attention with thousands of responses mostly lambasting EA for messing with the gaming industry.
+This post is almost certainly getting downvoted en masse with the help of a bot network as well, but the post has been gaining a lot of attention with thousands of responses mostly lambasting EA for messing with the gaming industry.

 Gaming is something Redditors are undoubtedly passionate about, the r/gaming subreddit has over 17 million subscribers and is the 9th most-popular group on the site overall.